 Blue Mosque (Sultanahmet Mosque)

-This mosque's name comes from the 20,000 shimmering blue-green Iznik tiles that cover its interior.
+One of Istanbul’s top attractions, this mosque's name comes from the 20,000 shimmering blue-green Iznik tiles that cover its interior.
 Built in the 17th century, the Blue Mosque is still in active use, but tourists may enter through a separate entrance.

 Dolmabahçe Palace